 uparrow, and it will show you each command, one by one.

 ~key like this:

 clearcommand to "clean" the current console (it is just a scroll, but a very useful one).

 This is one of the things that you cannot avoid doing in the terminal.
 As a developer, you will have to edit files in the terminal more often than you think.
 That’s why you’d better be prepared to use either the VIM Application or the Nano Application.
 We will talk about Nano and its commands (yes, here the text editor opens inside the command line and runs using commands).

 It’s not really a command, actually the name of "Nano" is a text editor application.

 When working with the command line, sometimes you will have to open a file to review it and even change it.
 For that, we use the "nano" command.
 Nano basically opens a text editor within the command line.

 1nano path/to/the/textfile.txt 2#opens a text editor to start editing the content of textfile.txt 3#if textfile.txt does not exist, it will create it!

 When nano opens, it will show a top bar with the current version of the nano application; the name of the file being edited; and, a status telling you if the files were modified or not.

-At the bottom you will see the most often used commands to use nano such as: quit, where is, help, etc.
+At the bottom you will see the most often used commands in nano such as: exit, where is, get help, etc.